Dictionary of Now

 Over the course of 2018, the last three issues of the series will be devoted to the shifts and spectrums of meanings, possible interpretations and subtexts of the terms Image, Justice and Animal.
 How does cultural knowledge reproduce itself in images and what and how do these processes change in virtual spheres?
 What are the limits of justice, where do they lie and how are they negotiated today?
 What significance does the animal hold for humankind’s understanding of itself?
 These and other questions will be dealt with by W. J. T. Mitchell, John Tresch, Hito Steyerl, Nikita Dhawan, Christoph Möllers, Anne Peters, Philippe Descola and others.

-A publication to be released in 2019 will bring together the key words and participants from the individual editions, establishing connections and allowing new, dynamic constellations of knowledge production to emerge.
+A publication released in 2019 brings together the key words and participants from the individual editions, establishing connections and allowing new, dynamic constellations of knowledge production to emerge.

 Dictionary of Now takes place as part of 100 Years of Now.